AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/AMLFile/SetSourceDocumentInformation.md

 AMLFile.SetSourceDocumentInformation Method
 ===========================================
-AutomationML 2.1 APIThis function sets the meta information required from AutomationML standard.
+This function sets the meta information required from AutomationML standard.
 If meta information about the same writerID already exists, this meta information is replaced.
 These information comprise source information about the AutomationML file.

   **Namespace:**  [Aml.Engine.AmlObjects][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)